 They are generally in and around the abdomen.
 The inguinal hernia is the most common.
 This post is all about inguinal hernias but the principles we discuss here work well on abdominal hernias too.
 We have even helped people with hiatus hernias, which are internal, by creating more space – the detail on that one is for another time.

-So where is your inguinal?
-It’s in your groin.
-It is literally the fold between your pelvis and your leg.
-If you want to be absolutely sure you are checking the right bit firstly you have to take all of your clothes off!
-Look down in the region where your pelvis meets your leg.
+Your inguinal region is literally the fold between your pelvis and your leg.
+If you want to be absolutely sure where whilst wearing minimal clothing look down in the region where your pelvis meets your leg.
 Now lift your leg up and it’s where a fold appears.

 If your symptoms are in this region carry on reading…